-This guide teaches you how to generate a simple CNC model with Autodesk Fusion 360, and proceed to CNC cutting with your Snapmaker.
+This guide below will show you how to generate a simple CNC model with Autodesk Fusion 360, and proceed to CNC cutting with your Snapmaker.

-If you intend to follow this through, then you will need a cylindrical piece of material that can be CNC cut, with a minimum diameter of 85 millimeters (mm).
-Alternatively, you can practice modeling with this guide on Fusion 360, and design a project of your own.
+If you intend to follow this through, then you will need a cylindrical piece of wood that can be CNC carved, with a minimum diameter of 85 millimeters (mm).
+Or, you can just practice designing a model in Fusion 360.
 Happy making!

-1.1 Visit https://snapmaker.com/product/snapmaker-2/downloads, and download the Configuration Files & Tool Libraries.
+1.1 Download the Configuration Files & Tool Libraries.

-1.2 Unzip the downloaded file snapmaker-fusion360-configuration-20200519.
-Move the tool libraries (in .tools format) to Users > Username > AppData > Roaming > Autodesk > CAM 360 > libraries > Local.
-And move the post process file (in .cps format) to Users > Username > AppData > Roaming > Autodesk > Fusion 360 CAM > Post.
+1.2 Unzip and open the downloaded file.
+Copy the Fusion folder to Users > Username > AppData > Roaming > Autodesk > CAM 360 > libraries > Local.

 2.1 Launch Autodesk Fusion 360.
 In the DESIGN Workspace, click Create Sketch.